grantzeng/back-in-blackout/journal.md

 ```

-Basically the issue is, aesthetically we don't want to store the whole network topology in `BlackoutController` - so it has to be distributed among network entities.
+Basically the issue is,  we don't want to store the whole network topology in `BlackoutController` - so it has to be distributed among network entities.
 I'm not sure how to do this encapsulation yet, hence we just give everyone a copy of the whole topology

+### 1:51pm
+Seems like the frontend no longer works, but the backend is updating fine.
+I will debug the backend later but the point of today was to try to implement communication.
+It was supposed to be the case that having the frontend work is not essential.
+But otherwise everything is set up.